symfony/symfony-docs/serializer/streaming_json.rst

     // ...

     $json = $jsonStreamWriter->write($cat, Type::object(Cat::class), [
-        // read by your own property metadata loader 'representation' => 'jsonld',
+        // option read by your own property metadata loader 'representation' => 'jsonld',
-        // keeps the code generated for that representation in its own file 'cache_variant' => 'jsonld',
+        // stores the code generated for this shape in a separate cache file 'cache_variant' => 'jsonld',
     ]);

-JsonStreamer appends the value to the name of the generated file, so ``<hash>.json.php`` becomes ``<hash>.jsonld.php``.
-The value must match ``[a-zA-Z0-9_-]+``.

-This option doesn't change the output on its own.
-Two variants of the same class generate identical code unless something running at generation time, such as your metadata loader, makes them differ.
+    // the stream reader supports the same option
+    $cat = $jsonStreamReader->read($json, Type::object(Cat::class), [
+        'representation' => 'jsonld',
+        'cache_variant' => 'jsonld',
+    ]);

+The value of this option replaces the default ``json`` suffix of the cache file name (e.g. ``<hash>.json.php`` becomes ``<hash>.jsonld.php``), so it can only contain letters, numbers, underscores and hyphens.

+This option doesn't change the generated code by itself.
+Always pass it together with the options that make your property metadata loader return a different shape.

+.. versionadded:: 8.2

+    The ``cache_variant`` option was introduced in Symfony 8.2.

 .. _`DTO classes`: https://en.wikipedia.org/wiki/Data_transfer_object
 .. _ghost objects: https://en.wikipedia.org/wiki/Lazy_loading#Ghost